jakobottar/pl-season-explorer/README.md

   - script.js: contains code for data loading and initializing each view, as well as linking between views.
   - season-table.js: contains all code to create and interact with the points total chart view.
 - index.html: contains the basic HTML skeleton of the page.

+`/docs/` contains documentation and assignment reports

+`/data/` and `docker-compose.yml` are used by Docker to host the website on DigitalOcean.
+Jakob followed [a tutorial](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71) to enable SSL on the Docker/Nginx webserver.
+We scored an A on [SSL Labs](https://www.ssllabs.com/ssltest/analyze.html?d=pl-explorer.com).